 - The Holy Nest Guest house is another place where accommodations can be arranged for travellers.
 It is also not far from the Dakshineswar Kali Temple area and is known to be having a pleasant atmosphere with nice suitable rooms and good food.

 - The Adyapeath temple is a very renowned place for pilgrims.
 It is located near the Dakshineswar Kali Temple and is dedicated to Goddess Kali.
-It is a beautiful place where devotees visit every year for peace and tranquillity.
+It is a beautiful place where devotees visit every year for peace and tranquility.

-- The Belur Moth was built by Swami Vivekananda, disciple of Sri Ramkrishna.
+- The Belur Math was built by Swami Vivekananda, disciple of Sri Ramkrishna.
 It is a very worthy place to visit in the early mornings where the calm and quietness of the place takes one into a state of pure peace.
 The place is notable for its fusion of Hindu, Islam and Christian symbols that shows that oneness of all religions.

 - The Shobhabajar Rajbari is a famous tourist spot.
 It has historical importance that attracts visitors.